dynatrace-oss/hash4j/README.md

 ### Reference implementations

-Reference implementations of hash algorithms are included as git submodules within the `reference-implementations` and can be fetched using
+Reference implementations of hash algorithms are included as git submodules within the `reference-implementations` directory and can be fetched using
 `git submodule update --init --recursive`.